| | |

 • Salt & pepper

-Melt butter and sugar together in a medium skillet.
+1. Coat the pecans– Melt butter and sugar together in a medium skillet.
 A cast-iron skillet would work well for this part.
 Once they melt and bubble slightly, add the pecans and stir until it starts to caramelize and each piece of pecan is coated.
 This takes around 2-3 minutes.

-Whiskolive oil, apple cider vinegar, honey, onion, poppy seeds, paprika, salt, and pepper together in a bowl or combine them all in an empty jelly jar with a lid and shake.
+3. Make the dressing– Whisk olive oil, apple cider vinegar, honey, onion, poppy seeds, paprika, salt, and pepper together in a bowl or combine them all in an empty jelly jar with a lid and shake.
 Be sure it is mixed well and then set aside to allow it to marinate.
 The longer it marinades, the stronger the onion flavor will become.

-Add– spring mix to a large bowl.
+4. Assemble the salad– Add spring mix to a large bowl.
 Then top with pears, cranberries, gorgonzola cheese, and candied pecans.
+Toss the salad with the dressing when you are ready to serve.

 No, you do not!
 While the candied pecans give it a fantastic taste, the salad is still delicious with plain pecans, nuts, or no nuts at all!
 You can also use store-bought candied pecans as well.